navigation bar

 Campgrounds and Accommodations

 Fort Fisher Park (City of Waco) offers riverside campsites with water, electricity, restrooms and other amenities.
 There are no other campgrounds available along this reach of the Brazos River.
-However, abundant natural campsites can be found between Waco and Marlin, but campers should be aware of the presence of snakes, and should be especially careful at night whenever walking in high grass or vegetated areas.
+However, abundant natural campsites can be found between Waco and Marlin, but campers should be aware of the presence of snakes, cougars and feral hogs, and should be especially careful at night whenever walking in high grass or vegetated areas.
+Several large, white sandbars and islands are located at just about every river bend, and prominent ones can be found at about 24.5 miles (river left), 25.5 miles (river right), 26.6 miles (river left), 27.5 miles (river right) 28.0 miles (river right), 29.0 miles (river left), 29.6 miles (river right), 33.3 miles (river left) that would accommodate overnight camping, but beware rising waters.

 Liveries, outfitters and shuttle services

-There are no known liveries or outfitters located on or near this reach of the Brazos River.
-Bring everything you need and run your own shuttles.
+There is one known outfitter located on or near this reach of the Brazos River.
+Bring everything you need and run your own shuttles if not renting or getting shuttles from that one.

 Reviewer's comments

-This section of the Brazos River is seldom paddled, though it is almost always navigable.
-Water quality and the long distance between access points (about 37 miles) discourages high volumes of paddlers, though the river is quite scenic and very natural.
+This section of the Brazos River historically has been seldom paddled because of limited access below SH 6 / Loop 340 down to SH 7, though it is almost always navigable.
+That is now changing, as more paddlers are launching at Loop 340 on overnight trips, camping on islands and sandbars along the way.
+Generally, the current is gentle and paddling back upstream is easy.
+A fast paddler in a lightly loaded boat (water and lunch) could make this run in a day, but most paddlers will require 2-4 days for the entire reach.
+The river is quite scenic and very natural.
 Development along its banks is virtually non-existent, and signs of encroaching civilization are not to be found.
 This area is great for birding and observing small to medium sized wildlife of all sorts (including Texas Aggies.)
 For the record, alligators have been found as high up the river as Waco, but usually only after a strong storm surge from a gulf coast hurricane sent them scrambling to safer inland waters.
-Summers will be very hot, humid and teeming with mosquitos, so wearing cotton clothing and using DEET is strongly recommended from May through October.
+Summers will be very hot, humid and teeming with mosquitos, so wearing cotton or watere wicking clothing and using DEET is strongly recommended from May through October.
 There are no natural hazards such as waterfalls or rapids on this flatwater reach, and the current will usually be very slow.
 The water is usually murky, but is safe for human contact in spite of its appearance.
 Catfishing is very good along this reach of the river.
-Just be sure to allow adequate time for completing the long, 38.7 mile run, and hope like hell the southwest or southeast winds are not blowing!
+Just be sure to allow adequate time for completing the long (almost 39 miles) run, and hope like hell the southwest or southeast winds are not blowing!

 Technical Data